-Our corporate structure involves unique risks to investors in the ADSs.
-In 2019, 2020 and 2021, the amount of revenues generated by the VIEs accounted for 93.4%, 47.3% and 21.4%, respectively, of our total net revenues.
-As of December 31, 2020 and 2021, total assets of the VIEs, excluding amounts due from other consolidated entities in the our company, equaled to 32.7% and 33.6% of our consolidated total assets as of the same dates, respectively.
-Our contractual arrangements with the VIEs have not been tested in court.
-If the PRC government deems that our contractual arrangements with the VIEs do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to material penalties or be forced to relinquish our interests in those operations or otherwise significantly change our corporate structure.
-We and our investors face significant uncertainty about potential future actions by the PRC government that could affect the legality and enforceability of the contractual arrangements with the VIEs and, consequently, significantly affect our ability to consolidate the financial results of the VIEs and the financial performance of our company as a whole.
-Our ADSs may decline in value or become worthless if we are unable to effectively enforce our contractual control rights over the assets and operations of the VIEs that conduct a significant portion of our business in China.
+The Group's corporate structure involves unique risks to investors in the ADSs.
+In 2020, 2021 and 2022, the amount of revenues generated by the VIEs accounted for 47.3%, 21.4% and 46.3%, respectively, of the Group's total net revenues.
+As of December 31, 2021 and 2022, the total assets of the VIEs, excluding amounts due from other consolidated entities in the Group, equaled to 33.6% and 39.6% of the Group's consolidated total assets as of the same dates, respectively.
+As of the date of this annual report, to the best knowledge of our directors and management, the VIE agreements have not been tested in a court of law in the PRC.
+If the PRC government deems that our contractual arrangements with the VIEs do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to material penalties or be forced to relinquish our contractual interests in those operations or otherwise significantly change the Group's corporate structure.
+We and our investors face significant uncertainty about potential future actions by the PRC government that could affect the legality and enforceability of the contractual arrangements with the VIEs and, consequently, significantly affect our ability to consolidate the financial results of the VIEs and the financial performance of the Group as a whole.
+Our ADSs may decline in value or become worthless if we are unable to effectively enforce our contractual control rights over the assets and operations of the VIEs that conduct a significant portion of the Group's business in China.
 See "Item 3.
 Key Information-3.D.
-Risk Factor-Risks Related to Our Corporate Structure" for detailed discussion.
+Risk Factors-Risks Related to Our Corporate Structure" for detailed discussion.